-To keep from your auto insurance rates skyrocketing, there’s actually something to help with that, it’s called accident forgiveness protection.
-While this may seem like it’s too good to be true, for those who may be accident-prone or unwilling to take on the financial risk, it may be a good thing to add to your auto insurance policy.
+There’s something to help with keeping your auto insurance from rates skyrocketing.
+It’s called accident forgiveness protection.
+While this may seem too good to be true, it may be a good thing to add to your auto insurance policy for those who may be accident-prone or unwilling to take on the financial risk.
 Before you do, here’s what you need to know.

 What is Accident Forgiveness Protection?

-If you’ve had an accident and you’re at fault, it’s likely that your auto insurance premiums will increase as a result.
+Your auto insurance premiums will likely increase if you’ve had an accident and are at fault.
 Because your driving record determines your rates, being the driver who caused an accident will mean your rate will increase around renewal or when shopping for a new policy.

 Why is accident forgiveness protection a handy thing to have?
-It’s because it’s meant to help policyholders keep their rates down and can be purchased either as an add-on coverage option or have it automatically part of your auto policy or a mix of both.
+It is helpful for policyholders to keep their rates down.
+They can be purchased either as an add-on coverage option or have it automatically part of your auto policy, or a mix of both.

-There are some important things to remember about accident forgiveness:
+There are some essential things to remember about accident forgiveness:

 - Not every insurance provider offers accident forgiveness protection.
-In addition, not all states permit accident forgiveness, like California for example.
+In addition, not all states permit accident forgiveness, like California.

-- Accident forgiveness isn’t a free-for-all, there are some limitations.
-Accident forgiveness usually applies to one accident each policy, no per driver on your policy.
-For example, “Farmers forgives one at-fault accident for every three years you drive without an accident.”
+- Accident forgiveness isn’t a free-for-all.
+There are some limitations.
+Accident forgiveness usually applies to one accident on each policy, not per driver on your policy.
+For example, “Farmers forgive one at-fault accident for every three years you drive without an accident.”

-- Even if your accident is “forgiven” by your insurance provider, it will still remain on your driving record by your insurance provider.
-So if you decide to shop your rates, other insurance companies will still have access to your driving record, and the accident could increase your future rates should you decide to swap insurers.
+- Even if your accident is “forgiven” by your insurance provider, it will remain on your driving record by your insurance provider.
+So if you decide to shop your rates, other insurance companies will still have access to your driving record.
+The accident could increase your future rates should you choose to swap insurers.

 What is a Chargeable Accident?

 A chargeable accident is when you are to blame for an accident by your insurance provider.
-If you are more than 50% to blame, then your accident might be chargeable.
+Your accident might be chargeable if you are more than 50% to blame.
 A chargeable accident also includes damage to someone else’s personal property, injury, or death.

-Unfortunately, a chargeable accident may be stuck on your record for a while.
+Unfortunately, a chargeable accident may be stuck on your record.
 Depending on your insurance provider, they might lower your fees every year you don’t have an accident.
-In most states, your fees can continuously decrease over a three-year period until it disappears completely.
+In most states, your costs can continuously decrease over three years until it disappears completely.
 It is important to remember that the fees will go down only if you are accident-free.

-On a positive note, not every kind of accident will lead to your rate increasing.
+On a positive note, not every accident will increase your rate.
 Here are some examples of accidents that don’t usually result in a rate increase:

 - Defective tires were the result of an accident.

-- The accident was caused by physical loss caused by flying gravel, missiles, or falling objects.
+- The cause of the accident was the physical loss caused by flying gravel, missiles, or falling objects.